 How much money are you prepared to invest (spend)?

-One objective of investing in a Solar PV system may be to cover your annual bills or to at least reduce them.
+One objective of investing in a Solar PV system may be to cover your annual bills or at least reduce them.
 Some individuals simply want to get the most cost-effective system and keep spending to a minimum whilst still benefiting to some extent from the generous feed-in tariffs.
 Others may want to maximise available roof space and install as big a system as possible with the goal of generating as much electricity as possible.
 Your Solar Choice Broker will speak with you about your roof to determine just how many panels will fit.
 Solar energy conversion technology (photovoltaics or PV) has come a long way, and many are investing for sound financial reasons.
 Returns of up to 18% are achievable.
-Whatever your aim, Solar Choice will do their best to help you reach that target.
+Whatever your aim, Solar Choice will do its best to help you reach that target.

 What Government rebates will you receive?

 In Australia, two significant financial incentives exist for investing in a PV system and creating solar energy on your home.
 The Federal Government is responsible for the Solar Credit Scheme, which reduces the full cost of the system and provides a generous point-of-sale discount.
 This scheme has been designed to taper off over time, so the sooner you purchase your system, the better.
 Following success in countries such as Germany and Spain, various State and Territory governments in Australia have adopted feed-in tariffs.
 Under these state-by-state schemes, your energy provider is obliged to buy back the energy you export to the grid at a price equal to or above market rates.

 Is your REC/STC (Renewable Energy Certificate) discount locked in from when you deposit?